 Efficiency.
 LEDs use up to 90% less power than incandescent bulbs.
 Because of that, they cost less to operate.
 You know what that means…lower electricity bills.
 In a day and age when everyone is looking to save a few bucks, it’s no wonder why LEDs are becoming so popular.
 But you won’t be on the saving train right away.
-It’s important to note that you’ll pay more for LEDs up front than you would for an incandescent bulb.
-In the end the LEDs really pay for themselves with the money you’ll save on your electric bill.
+It’s important to note that you’ll pay more for LEDs upfront than you would for an incandescent bulb.
+In the end, the LEDs pay for themselves with the money you’ll save on your electric bill.

 LEDs are in it to win it.
 LEDs are in it for the long haul.
-Has an incandescent bulb ever lasted you 7 years?
+Has an incandescent bulb ever lasted you seven years?
 The answer is probably no. But, an LED light will!
-It sounds crazy but it’s true.
-LEDs typically last 10 times as long as compact fluorescent bulbs and 133 times longer than typical incandescent bulbs.
+It sounds crazy, but it’s true.
+LEDs typically last ten times as long as compact fluorescent bulbs and 133 times longer than typical incandescent bulbs.

 LEDs are safe.
-Safety is also important when you’re talking about energy.
-LEDs don’t generate much heat which means they can be left on for hours without much concern.
+Safety is also essential when you’re talking about energy.
+LEDs don’t generate much heat, which means they can be left on for hours without much concern.
 They also won’t burn your hands if you need to touch them for some reason.

 Environmentally friendly.
 As many people focus on environmentally friendly products these days, it’s good to know that LEDs are made from non-toxic materials.
 Fluorescent lights use mercury which isn’t exactly the Earth’s best friend.